kahypar/kahypar/README.md

 hypergraph is coarsened to obtain a hierarchy of smaller hypergraphs.
 After applying an *initial partitioning* algorithm to the smallest hypergraph in the second phase, coarsening is undone and, at each level, a *local search* method is used to improve the partition induced by the coarser level.
-KaHyPar instantiates the multilevel approach its most extreme version, removing only a single vertex in every level of the hierarchy.
+KaHyPar instantiates the multilevel approach in its most extreme version, removing only a single vertex in every level of the hierarchy.
 By using this very fine grained *n*-level approach combined with strong local search heuristics, it computes solutions of very high quality.